santiagohermo/santiagohermo.github.io/_pages/home.md

 for the academic year 2024/25.
 In September 2025 I will join [Monash University](https://www.monash.edu/business/economics) as an assistant professor (lecturer).

+My research interests are in Labor and Urban Economics.
+I study how institutions, such as collective bargaining and minimum wage policies, affect outcomes in labor and housing markets.
+I am also interested in studying the drivers of skill investment.

+I received my PhD in Economics from [Brown University](https://economics.brown.edu/) in 2024.
 You can find my CV
 <a href="assets/pdf/cv.pdf" target="_blank">here</a>.

-My research interests are in Labor and Urban Economics.
-I focus on how spatial linkages affect outcomes in labor and housing markets.
-I am also interested in studying the drivers of skill investment.

 Feel free to contact me at [santiago.hermo@monash.edu](mailto:santiago.hermo@monash.edu).